Graphic promoting a blog article about the rural equine veterinarian shortage and the challenges faced by rural horse practitioners.

 While the United States horse population remains steady at 7.2 million, the human infrastructure supporting them is at a breaking point.

 With only 1.3% of veterinary students choosing equine medicine and 50% of those leaving within five years, we aren’t just facing a shortage – we are witnessing the collapse of the “always-available” model.
-(We are seeing very similiar stats in different parts of the world too)
+(We are seeing very similar stats in different parts of the world too)

 A couple of recent posts on Facebook didn’t just spark a conversation; they hit a raw nerve, revealing a community tired of “emergency guilt” and ready for a radical shift in how we value the human behind the stethoscope.